apache/incubator-streampark-website/community/release/How-to-release.md

 svn co --depth empty https://dist.apache.org/repos/dist/dev/incubator/streampark dist/streampark_svn_dev
 ```

-Create a version number directory and name it in the form of ${release_version}-${RC_version}.
+Create a version number directory and name it in the form of `${release_version}-${RC_version}`.
 RC_version starts from 1, that is, the candidate version starts from RC1.
 During the release process, there is a problem that causes the vote to fail.
 If it needs to be corrected, it needs to iterate the RC version , the RC version number needs to be +1.
 For example: Vote for version 2.1.0-RC1.
 If the vote passes without any problems, the RC1 version material will be released as the final version material.
 If there is a problem (when the streampark/incubator community votes, the voters will strictly check various release requirements and compliance issues) and need to be corrected, then re-initiate the vote after the correction, and the candidate version for the next vote is 2.1.0- RC2.

 ```shell
 mkdir -p dist/streampark_svn_dev/2.1.0-RC1